-&lt;sup>5In support of petitioner's assignment of error regarding the sufficiency of the evidence at adjudication, he additionally takes issue with several aspects of multiple witnesses' testimony regarding the specifics of his alleged abuse and neglect.
-This includes his argument that the DHHR failed to prove several factual allegations, such as whether he: served the alcohol in question; "stripped down to his underwear" while drinking with the children; told the mother that if A.A.-1 was older that he would have sex with her; crushed pills for A.A.-1 to snort; and other specific factual allegations.
-According to petitioner, the DHHR's alleged failure to establish these facts resulted in his adjudication upon insufficient evidence.
-The Court finds, however, that it is unnecessary to address these additional issues, as petitioner's conduct regarding the children consuming alcohol in his presence is sufficient to support adjudication, as set forth above.
+5In support of petitioner's assignment of error regarding the sufficiency of the evidence at adjudication, she additionally takes issue with several aspects of multiple witnesses' testimony regarding the specifics of her alleged abuse and neglect.
+This includes her argument that the DHHR failed to prove several factual allegations, such as whether the children wore only their underwear on the night in question or wrestled or kissed during the game.
+According to petitioner, the DHHR's alleged failure to establish these facts resulted in her adjudication upon insufficient evidence.
+The Court finds, however, that it is unnecessary to address these additional issues, as petitioner's conduct regarding the children consuming alcohol in her presence is sufficient to support adjudication, as set forth above.
 Petitioner additionally argues that the evidence establishing medical neglect was insufficient.
-Again, because the evidence at adjudication regarding petitioner's conduct in permitting children to consume alcohol in his presence is sufficient to support adjudication, it is unnecessary to address this argument on appeal.
+Again, because the evidence at adjudication regarding petitioner's conduct in permitting children to consume alcohol in her presence is sufficient to support adjudication, it is unnecessary to address this argument on appeal.